danneu/telegram-chatgpt-bot/README.md

 -   `/promptclear`: Reset prompt to bot default
 -   `/model`: Change gpt model (Must configure `CAN_MANAGE_MODEL` env var for this to work)
 -   `/retry`: Regenerate last bot answer
+-   `/img <prompt>`: Generate a Dall-e image (note: unaffected by `/retry`)

 ## Features

+This bot has become somewhat of a meandering kitchen sink since I've been having fun implementing stuff for my person use.

 -   [x] **Two-way voice memos**.
 I really liked the idea of talking to ChatGPT with voice and then receiving voice responses, especially for practicing a different language.
 -   [x] **Language/voice selection**. `/voice` gives you a inline menu for quickly changing the bot's voice + language.